ljhust/CoK/readme.md

-# computer science knowledge hub for private use
+# computer science knowledge hub for personal use